Mackie expands MP Series pro in-ears to include three multiple-driver models

 All three new in-ear monitors employ a three-way crossover that promises to ensure a balanced sound across the entire 20 Hz to 20 kHz frequency range.

-An over-ear cable design should keep MP Series monitors securely in your ears and the cables behind your head, for uninterrupted performance.
-The new models also feature ergonomically molded enclosures and come with four different types of ear tips – foam, silicone, wide-bore silicone, and triple flange, in small, medium, and large sizes for maximum comfort and fit.
+An over-ear cable design should keep the MP Series monitors securely in your ears and the cables behind your head, for uninterrupted performance.
+The new models also feature ergonomically molded enclosures and come with four different types of ear tips – foam, silicone, wide-bore silicone, and triple flange, each available in small, medium and large sizes for maximum comfort and fit.

-The detachable, "audiophile-grade" cables are shielded, internally braided and equipped with swiveling, detachable MMCX connectors for easy wearing and flexibility.
-Mackie MP Series in-ear monitors also come with a hard molded case and a gold-plated 1/8-inch to 1/4-inch adapter (that's 3.5mm to 6.35mm for those of us who think in milimetres when it comes to headphone jacks).
+The detachable, "audiophile-grade" cables are shielded, internally braided and equipped with swivelling, detachable MMCX connectors for easy wearing and flexibility.
+Mackie MP Series in-ear monitors also come with a hard case and a gold-plated 1/8-inch to 1/4-inch adapter (that's 3.5mm to 6.35mm for those of us who think in millimetres when it comes to headphone jacks).

-With the new MP-BTA Bluetooth adapter, Mackie assures users that its MP in-ear monitors can also double as wireless monitors for creating music on the go, with a laptop or tablet.
-The adapter pairs with any Bluetooth-enabled device, and its Bluetooth 5.0 technology should ensure good range and reliability.
-The in-line mic and controls bring call-handling and controlling music playback to the table as well, making the MP Series a versatile proposition for professional in-ear monitoring.
+With the new MP-BTA Bluetooth adapter, Mackie assures users that its MP in-ear monitors can also double as wireless monitors.
+The adapter pairs with any Bluetooth-enabled device and its Bluetooth 5.0 technology should ensure good range and reliability.
+The in-line mic and controls bring call-handling and music playback control to the table as well, making the MP Series a versatile proposition for professional in-ear monitoring.

 The Mackie MP-BTA Bleutooth adapter is available now, priced at £88/$100 (approx. AU$140).